 One of the significant advances has been in emergency service delivery.
 Mobile phone services allow for people in unconnected areas to reach medical assistance far quicker, saving many lives.

 By August 2017, the project aims to contribute to many social and economic development objectives of the country.
 Local businesses are expected to experience lower communications costs and improved access to information about markets and prices as well as ICT-enabled entrepreneurship, and new services such as e-commerce platforms and Internet cafes.

-Traditional telecommunications infrastructure can transform rural lives by providing them access to economic opportunities in a country like Papua New Guinea and by reducing transaction costs for low-income families to carry out activities for their daily subsistence.
+Traditional telecommunications infrastructure can transform rural lives – Telecommunications can provide people access to economic opportunities in a country like Papua New Guinea and reduce transaction costs for low-income families to carry out activities for their daily subsistence.

 Connectivity gains through installation of cell towers can be huge and cost effective – In Papua New Guinea, connectivity rose from 20 percent to nearly 90 percent in six years for an investment of US$ 15 million.Women are better able to reap the benefits of connectivity, through access to entrepreneurship opportunities in the digital economy.